-Exams & Essay
+Exams & Essays

-Both exams and the essay will be out of 100 points.
+All exams and essay assignments will be out of 100 points.
 I do not believe in rigidly following a rubric or painstakingly deducting points for every "mistake" per se, so please do not view your grade as "why did I lose X number of points," as my approach is not so mechanical.
 Instead, I assess your work based on its overall quality and assign a corresponding grade.
 I will be looking for: argument, writing coherency, diligent writing, strong levels of analysis, engagement and understanding of the material, the reasoning/evidence used, and how well the question links together between all its parts.
-To further break it down think of the grading being broken down into three elements:
+To further break it down for exams, think of the grading being broken down into three overall elements:

-- I. The extent to which the response demonstrates an understanding of key concepts and thoughtfully and thoroughly answers the questions. - II.
+- I. The extent to which the response demonstrates an understanding of key concepts and thoughtfully and thoroughly answers the questions grounded in a solid argument. - II.
 The depth of the analysis, including reference to specific citations and examples and attention to the connections between course materials. - III.
 The overall quality of the work, including evidence of effort, logic and reasoning, and conformity to the formatting guidelines.